Yandex Salario Gerente de Proyecto Técnico en Moscow Metro Area | RUB 1.47M-RUB 8.42M+ | Levels.fyi

-La compensación de Gerente de Proyecto Técnico in Moscow Metro Area en Yandex va desde RUB 1.47M por year para G14 hasta RUB 8.42M por year para G18.
-El paquete de compensación year mediano in Moscow Metro Area totaliza RUB 4.14M.
+La compensación de Gerente de Proyecto Técnico in Moscow Metro Area en Yandex varía de RUB 1.47M por year para G14 a RUB 8.42M por year para G18.
+El paquete de compensación mediano year in Moscow Metro Area totaliza RUB 4.14M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel